PM spells out dos and don'ts for ministers during G20 meet | Law-Order

 - India

+With opposition leaders accusing the government of violating the Constitution after Droupadi Murmu was addressed as the ''President of Bharat'' and Modi as the ''Prime Minister of Bharat'' in official communications recently, ministers were asked to avoid joining the debate.

+Government sources have insisted that the Constitution itself refers to the country as India as well Bharat and accused opposition parties of stoking an unwarranted row over the matter.

-At a meeting of the Union Council of Ministers, the prime minister also asked them to download the G20 India mobile app and make best use of its translation and other features while conversing with foreign dignitaries, officials said.
+At the meeting, Modi asked ministers to download the G20 India mobile app and make best use of its translation and other features while conversing with foreign dignitaries, sources said.

 The G20 mobile app has an instant translation feature incorporating all Indian languages and that of G20 nations.